 I don’t think Liz gets much of the spotlight as other supporting characters sadly get in the way.
 I believe this is Caroline John’s first association with BBV.
-‘The Zero Imperative’ was released in January 1994 as Caroline John would later star in ‘The Stranger’ episode called ‘Breach of the Peace’.
+‘The Zero Imperative’ was released in January 1994 and Caroline John would later star in ‘The Stranger’ episode called ‘Breach of the Peace’.

 As I mentioned, Linda Lusardi stars as Louise Bayliss, Liz Shaw’s assistant in ‘The Zero Imperative’.
 She seems a nice person to be Liz’s assistant, helping her out with the murder investigation at the psychiatric hospital.
 I don’t think there is much to say about Louise Bayliss concerning her character.

 Louise does question Nicola Fulljames as Dr. Beatrice Hearst and Patricia Merrick as Dr. Gilchrist over a certain death in the episode.
 I would like to find out more about Louise’s character in future episodes.
 I hope there’s more to explore…wait!
 This is her only appearance in the ‘P.R.O.B.E.’ series?
 (Pause) Oh.

 In terms of the guest cast for this ‘P.R.O.B.E.’ episode, most of the actors are former ‘Doctor Who’ stars who’ve either been Doctors or companions.
 ‘The Zero Imperative’ features actors like Sylvester McCoy, Colin Baker, Jon Pertwee and Peter Davison.
 They played the Doctor at a time in their lives. 🙂

 Now this is where it gets confusing for me.
 I know Sylvester, Colin, Jon and Peter aren’t playing the Doctors in this ‘P.R.O.B.E.’ episode, but it’s easy to think of them as the Doctors watching them here.
-Why couldn’t different ‘Doctor Who’ actors instead of the Doctors get cast to play these characters?
+Why couldn’t different ‘Doctor Who’ actors instead of the Doctors be cast to play these characters?